 Living in the United States, I will admit to having a home country bias.
 US based blue chip stocks that pay dividends are my favorites.
 The really great ones have a tradition of paying a consistent dividend amount per share each quarter.
 And they raise that quarterly amount each year.

 In addition, many US based companies have significant amounts of business in foreign countries.
-This is another means of attaining global diversification without having to put your investment dollars in non US based concerns.
+This is another means of attaining global investment alternatives without having to put your money dollars in non US based concerns.